alexwho93/city-vibe-app/README.md

 ## License 📄

-This project is likely intended for personal portfolio use.
-If you wish to make it open source, choose a license.
-*Example:* This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(Remember to add a `LICENSE` file if you choose one)*.
-Otherwise, state: *Source code is available for review, but please contact the author for usage rights.*
+*Source code is available for review, but please contact the author for usage rights.*